Mozetsu/indecision-app/README.md

 # indecision-app

-React application setup from scratch.
+Basic React application built from scratch using webpack and babel.
 Users can add tasks into an ordered list and then ask the computer to pick one of the given activities.